How to Stop Federal Student Loan Wage Garnishment

-Once you log in at StudentLoans.Gov, to start the student loan consolidation process simply click on where it says “Apply for Loan Consolidation” and then follow the instructions.
+Once you log in at StudentLoans.Gov, start the student loan consolidation process, click on where it says “Apply for Loan Consolidation,” and then follow the instructions.

 Step 4: Review all federal student loans that you’re looking to consolidate

-After clicking on “apply for Loan Consolidation“, next you will be prompted to review all of your federal student loans that you want to consolidate.
+After clicking on “Apply for Loan Consolidation,” next, you will be prompted to review all of the federal student loans that you want to consolidate.
 If everything looks correct, continue.

 Student Loan Relief Case Example: $181,901 in student loan debt